icasimpan/quicktasks-rsync/content/post/rsync-including-hidden.md

 draft: false
 ---

-If you need to rsync those hidden directories or files starting with dot, do it something like below (not the trailing /)
+If you need to rsync those hidden directories or files starting with dot, do it something like below (note the trailing /)
 ```
 rsync -avz -e ssh --progress user@source-server:/somedirA/ somedirB/
 ```